james-tate/PSA4-5043_WIDEBAND_LNA/README.md

-#PSA4-5043 LNA with onboard Bias tee designed for use with RTL SDR dongles.
-LNA has two power options, USB mini or power from dongle.
-There is also option for an on-board wideband bias tee and bandpass filter.
+#PSA4-5043 LNA with onboard Bias tee designed for use with RTL SDR dongles, hackrf, or other SDR.
+LNA has two power options, USB mini or power from inline.
+There is also an option for an on-board wideband bias tee and bandpass filter.

 [PSA4-5043 ](http://www.minicircuits.com/pdfs/PSA4-5043+.pdf) -- .05 to 4GHz